Tobin tax: Recent proposals

 Also in 2016 US Democratic Party POTUS nominee Hillary Clinton included in her platform a vow to "Impose a tax on high-frequency trading.
 The growth of high-frequency trading has unnecessarily placed stress on our markets, created instability, and enabled unfair and abusive trading strategies.
 Hillary would impose a tax on harmful high-frequency trading and reform rules to make our stock markets fairer, more open, and transparent.".
 However, the term "high-frequency" implied that only a few large volume transaction players engaged in arbitrage would likely be affected.
 Clinton referred separately to "Impose a risk fee on the largest financial institutions.
 Big banks and financial companies would be required to pay a fee based on their size and their risk of contributing to another crisis."
 The calculations of such fees would necessarily depend on financial risk management criteria (see Basel II and Basel III).
 Because of its restriction to so-called "harmful high-frequency trading" rather than to inter-currency transactions, neither of Clinton's proposals could be considered a true Tobin tax though international exposure would be a factor in the "risk fee".

 Concepts and definitions

 Hedging vs. speculation

 Critics of all financial transaction taxes and currency transaction taxes emphasize the financial risk management difficulty of differentiating hedging from speculation, and the economic argument (attributed to the "Chicago School") that they cannot in principle be differentiated.
 However, advocates of such taxes considered these problems manageable, especially in context of broader financial transaction tax.
-Briefly, the differences are: